Founded in 2019, based in Switzerland.

 CEO & Founder

-Leader, working in R&D, quality and business innovation for big players in the medical technology industry incl.
+Leader with expertise in R&D, quality and business innovation for big players in the medical technology industry incl.
 Danaher Co. and Siemens Healthineers.
-Biomedical and Materials Scientist, l Based in Zurich, Switzerland.
+Biomedical and Materials Scientist.
+Based in Zurich, Switzerland.

 Business Development in China

 Expertise in worldwide business development as a Founder and CEO.
 CTO adept at cloud computing, big data to artificial intelligence.
 Specialized in the service sector, including IT projects for Big Pharma.
 Based in London, UK and Zhuhai, Guangdong, China.